ejrach/course-python-mega/Projects/StaticWebsite/README.md

 To run:
 1. Download the files
-2. In a terminal window, type:
+2. To Run, in a terminal window, type:
     $ python3 scrtipt1.py
-3, Go to web browser, type:
+3. Go to web browser, type:
     localhost:5000
+4. Load the appropriate web page by typing the URL, i.e.: localhost:5000/about

 Description: